 As a result of the leak, the photographs and videos of female celebrities are apparently being widely circulated on the internet. took to the 'deep web' where the images are thought to have first been posted a week ago to say he had to 'move location'.

 The anonymous hacker behind the leaked images scandal posted a brief statement saying that they were going to bed because "s*** was getting real."

-On Sunday evening, the anonymous user began posting the nude images of dozens of celebrities on 4chan website.
-It is still unclear how the photographs ended up online, but the anonymous hacker may have obtained more than 423 nude images of over a 100 celebrities without their permission.
+On Sunday evening, the anonymous user began posting the images of dozens of celebrities on 4chan website.
+It is still unclear how the photographs ended up online, but the anonymous hacker may have obtained more than 423 images of over a 100 celebrities without their permission.

 Within hours Twitter was awash with hundreds of thousands of tweets about the photographs which are also alleged to include Brits Michelle Keegan, Cara Delevigne, Cat Deeley and Kelly Brook.

 CELEBS ADMITTED - SNAPS ARE REAL

 The 24-year-old Hunger Games and X-Men actress Jennifer Lawrence icluding several others have confirmed that the leaked photographs are genuine, while some celebrities have disputed the authenticity of the images.